Light Trusted List Mechanism

 Each wallet, issuer or verifier must retrieve and regularly update a list of trusted parties.
 This trusted list is provided by an ecosystem API specified by the wallet provider for wallet instances initialization.
 Each ecosystem must implement a compliant API to expose its trusted participants.

-This specification is particularly targeted at small to medium-sized ecosystems , where a centralized trusted list is practical and operationally efficient.
-In practice it addresses the needs and requirements of many projects which uses SSI technologies.
+This specification is particularly targeted at small to medium-sized ecosystems, where a centralized trusted list is practical and operationally efficient.
+In practice it addresses the needs and requirements of many projects which use SSI technologies.

 Objectives